Othkkartho/Othkkartho.github.io/_posts/2022-08-15-virtual-community-site.markdown

 # if not specified, .name will be used from _data/owner/[language].yml
 author: Othkkartho's Workshop
 # multiple category is not supported
-category: Node.js
+category: Spring
 # multiple tag entries are possible
-tags: [Node.js, virtual community]
+tags: [Spring, virtual community]
 # thumbnail image for post
 img: ":post_virtual_pic1.jpg"
 # disable comments on this page